caarlos0-graveyard/persistence-base/README.md

 persistence-base
 ================

-### Why did I built this?
+### Why did I build this?

 In my post-graduation classes, I had to build a lot of simple projects with only persistence in one grade.
-So, I built this because I'm lazy.
+So, I build this because I'm lazy.

 ### Tecnology